History behind Grof Breathwork

 It is well known that indigenous people undergo rites of passage at different stages of their lives.
 For example the pathway from boyhood to manhood in particular is likened to a birth/ death experience in these cultures.
 It is in order to let die the boy and give birth to the man.
 This rite of passage is rarely done in our western society.
 The pathway from girlhood to woman is also rarely marked and the rite of passage from young woman to older woman and young man to older man is rarely honoured.

 Stan discovered that at some stage during the journey using LSD, an instinctive way of breathing arose in many participants.
 Faster and deeper rhythmic breath.
 The body seemed to breathe itself.
 This is in fact how women as part of their labouring process instinctively breathe to stabilise, and keep centred and empowered, assisting themselves in not succumbing to the innate fear which could overwhelm them.
 Using the breath they enter into an enhanced state of awareness.
 The Holotropic Breathwork system arose from the original observations he made.
 Over the years since the mid ‘70s a safe system of self-healing has evolved which uses only the breath.
-To learn more about this click here.
-To learn more about this click here.
+To learn more about its history click here.

 Healing is said to come about when an emotional intensity is reached which matches the original trauma.
 It is not re-traumatising so long as the set and setting, and the container of the workshop is pristine, and the space held strongly and safely by experienced facilitators, who have done hundreds of hours of therapy and self-exploration using this system.